ibnsultan/sahil/README.md

 Sahil is an Implementation of BASIC programming language using swahili lexical terms, It is a sister language of swap(predecessor)

 **Current State:**
-- deals only with numbers (both integers and decimals numbers)
 - uses a tree structure to do solve simple expressions
 - It supports basic BODMAS operations
 - variable declaration, initiation and redeclaration